kakaroto/Beyond20/docs/faq.md

 You can always check out the [Features](features) page to see if what you're looking for is supported.
 I would also suggest you click on the Beyond20 icon in the browser's address bar to see what options are available.
 The feature you want might simply be disabled.

 You can also go to your browser's Extensions/Add-Ons page and open the options for Beyond20 that way.
-Note that the quick options popup will vary from the Roll20/FVTT page to the character sheet or monster pages and some options might only be available for specific characters and not available in the full extension's options page.
+Note that the quick options popup will vary from the Roll20/Foundry VTT page to the character sheet or monster pages and some options might only be available for specific characters and not available in the full extension's options page.

 ### All I see in Roll20 is an empty message